The Tao of It and Bit: Wheeler

 Imagine how a PhD student coming with one of the above-mentioned ideas would be perceived.
 Such theories, even nowadays, appear to many as taken from science fiction, if not from new-age pseudoscience.
 How such ideas, instead of being ridiculed, were even accepted as top science?
 I would thank Wheeler's courage for the new generation of Einsteins who appeared and changed the face of modern physics -- if one genuinely wants to find or foster new Einsteins \cite{smolin2005noneweinstein}, one has so much to learn from him.
 And when his former students became widely acknowledged, he modestly remained in the shadow.

 These beautiful theories were well-developed, to derive qualitative and quantitative predictions.
 Many of them were experimentally confirmed, while others are still waiting, and some just stand as beautiful concepts, whose role is to explain phenomena, rather than predicting new ones.
 Some of his ideas are so visionary, that probably we will never be able to verify them completely by experiments.
-His visionary perspective known under the name {\em it form bit} \cite{Whe78,wheeler1983recognizing,wheeler1988world,wheeler1989information,Whe98geons}, combines in a magistral way his previous result, and those of his students.
+His proposal {\em it form bit} \cite{Whe78,wheeler1983recognizing,wheeler1988world,wheeler1989information,Whe98geons} combines in an amazing way his previous results, and those of his students.
 This makes the subject of this essay.